schnipz/pretty-focus/README.md

 ## Setup

-The easiest way to get started is to install using `bower install pretty-focus` and then do one of the following:
+The easiest way to get started is to install using `bower install pretty-focus` and then include the `dist/pretty-focus.min.js` file in your app.
+That's it.

-**UMD (AMD/CommonJS/Node)** - Include the `dist/pretty-focus.min.js` file in your app.
-Add the `prettyFocus` module dependency and run `prettyFocus.init()` on page load (or whenever required).
-See the demo source code for a more complete example.

-**AngularJS** - Include the `dist/ng-pretty-focus.min.js` file in your app and add the `prettyFocus` module dependency.
+**AngularJS** - There is an independent module for use in AngularJS if needed.
+Install with Bower, include the `dist/ng-pretty-focus.min.js` file in your app and add the `prettyFocus` module dependency.
 Initialization will be triggered automatically on app `.run()`.

 ## Usage